Skip to content

 - Only sanctioned clubs will be afforded the opportunity to post scores to USARB Scoreline, Regional, or Records page.

-- The first 9 targets submitted receive an aggregate score.
+- The first three three-target aggregates shot on any date receive an aggregate score.

 - Individuals are limited to submitting 6 targets, per class, per calendar month.